Raspberries and chocolate is a classic pairing in desserts, and for good reason….the combination is superior in flavor, texture and visual appeal.

 Ingredients & Substitutions

 Most chocolate chip cookies are made with semi-sweet store-bought chocolate chips, which is fine.
-I had an abundance of perfect, fresh Fall raspberries on our farm however and I didn’t want to mask any of the fresh fruit flavor with sugar.
+I had an abundance of perfect, fresh Fall raspberries on our farm however and I didn’t want to mask any of the fresh fruit flavor with too much sugar so I opted for dark chocolate.

 Frozen or Fresh Raspberries?